dentolos19/SecureBrowser/README.md

 </div>

-This project is intended to experiment with [WebView2](https://docs.microsoft.com/microsoft-edge/webview2), testing web scraping and new privacy methods.
+This project is intended to experiment with [WebView2](https://docs.microsoft.com/microsoft-edge/webview2), and testing web scraping.

 ## Screenshots